 in the bundle's persistent storage area.
 It then returns a

-object.
-This method returns null
+File object.
+This method returns null if there

 is no support for persistent storage.